ServiceNow: Emerging SaaS Leader (NYSE:NOW)

 We recommend a Buy for ServiceNow (NYSE:NOW).
 With a target price of $370.19, the upside potential is driven by:

 1) Long-term growth due to secular trends in digital transformation and migration to cloud computing.
 Top line is expected to grow at a CAGR of 27% to 30% through 2024.
-In addition, the Information Technology Services Management (ITSM) market will hit ~10.5bn in 2024 with NOW shares at ~45% compared to 2017’s ~35%.
+In addition, the Information Technology Services Management (ITSM) market will hit ~10.5bn in 2024 with NOW's share at ~45% compared to 2017’s ~35%.

 2) Competitive position and customer retention, with 73% ($3.3bn) of 2020 revenue already contracted.
 Despite the COVID-19 outbreak, NOW is positioned with an expected 97% recurring revenue.